The-AI-Alliance/enterprise-MCP/docs/contributing.markdown

 The link is used by the default docs/_includes/header_buttons_custom.html, for example.
 {% endcomment %}
 <a name="join-this-project"></a>
-## Join this Project Work Group
+## Join This Project Work Group

-Are you interested in joining this project's work group?
+Want to help us drive the evolution of MCP for the enterprise?
+Please join our work group, which is contributing to several enterprise MCP projects.

 Use the form on the Alliance's [Become a collaborator](https://thealliance.ai/become-a-collaborator){:target="join-collab"} page to let us know your interests.

-Check these boxes on the form:
+Check this box on the form:

 - [ ] Application and Tools WG
-- [ ] Frameworks, kernels

 In the &ldquo;Message&rdquo; box mention this project, **MCP in the Enterprise: A User Guide**, and add anything else you would like us to know.